How to Use Experiential Learning to Teach Design Thinking

 • Pain points addressed: assumption-led thinking, weak user understanding, superficial research

-• Why it works: teams must interview a customer to uncover needs, then design and present solutions based on what they learn - perfect opportunities to practice user-centred inquiry and value proposition design under pressure.
+• Why it works: teams must interview a customer to uncover needs, then design and present solutions based on what they learn - this creates perfect opportunities for participants to practice user-centred inquiry and value proposition design under pressure.

 Sample Session Flow for Teaching Design Thinking Through Experiential Learning